| |

 Some foreground interest - Large open landscapes always look a little bare in places.
 Try to add a little foreground interest when your shooting to draw the viewer's eye into the scene and also to give it a sense of perspective and scale.
 Something like a rock or park bench is good or even an old pier like Patrick used.

-| | Photo by Patrick Smith | This is another picture from the Isla Mujeres, Mexico (Near Cancun).
-He used a Canon 5D MkII with a L series 17-40mm lens.
+This is another seascape photograph from the Isla Mujeres, Mexico (Near Cancun).
+He used a Canon 5D MkII with a L series 17-40mm lens to capture the shot.
 It was taken with an ISO 50, F22 and a 30 second exposure.
 He also used a Lee soft ND grad 0.9 filter with a Cokin z-pro holder and shot in RAW.
-This is not HDR.More Landscape Photography Tips & IdeasAmy Renfrey, a partner of this website, has written a landscape photography tips and tutorials ebook called ‘Powerful Landscape Photography’.

-Return to Digital Photography Tips
+Return from Landscape Photography Tips to Digital Photography Tips

-Return from Landscape Photography Tips to Homepage
+Return from Landscape Photography Tips to Digital Photography Tricks